Millennium: Debate over millennium celebrations

 There was a public debate leading up to the celebrations of the year 2000 as to whether the beginning of that year should be understood as the beginning of the "new" millennium.
-Historically, there has been debate around the turn of previous decades, centuries, and millennia, but not so much for decades.
+Historically, there has been debate around the turn of previous decades, centuries, and millennia.
 The issue arises from the difference between the convention of using ordinal numbers to count years and millennia, as in "the third millennium", or using a vernacular description, as in "the two thousands".
 The difference of opinion comes down to whether to celebrate, respectively, the end or the beginning of the "-000" year.
 The first convention is common in English-speaking countries, but the latter is favoured in, for example, Sweden (tvåtusentalet, which translates literally as the two thousands period).

 Those holding that the arrival of the new millennium should be celebrated in the transition from 2000 to 2001 (i.e., December 31, 2000, to January 1, 2001) argued that the Anno Domini system of counting years began with the year 1 (there was no year 0) and therefore the first millennium was from the year 1 to the end of the year 1000, the second millennium from 1001 to the end of 2000, and the third millennium beginning with 2001 and ending at the end of 3000.
 Similarly, the first millennium BC was from the year 1000 BC to the end of the year 1 BC.

 Popular culture supported celebrating the arrival of the new millennium in the transition from 1999 to 2000 (i.e., December 31, 1999, to January 1, 2000), in that the change of the hundreds digit in the year number, with the zeroes rolling over, is consistent with the vernacular demarcation of decades by their 'tens' digit (e.g. naming the period 1980 to 1989 as "the 1980s" or "the eighties").
 This has been described as "the odometer effect".
 Also, the "year 2000" had been a popular phrase referring to an often utopian future, or a year when stories in such a future were set.
 There was also media and public interest in the Y2K computer bug.